-Most people might not think of pasta eating as a solo activity, but you’re not here for them.
+Most people might not think of pasta-eating as a solo activity, but you’re not here for them.
 You’re here for that warm bowl of carbs and some actual time to decompress.
 Few places cater to that agenda better than Osteria La Buca.
 The casual Italian tavern across the street from Paramount Studios is the ideal spot to pull up to the bar, grab a bowl of pasta, a deep glass of red wine, and realize that talking to other people is a waste of time.

 If you’re out there alone in the world, ramen is always one of your best bets for nourishment.
 And while you can’t go wrong with most ramen spots in LA these days, our move for a solo journey is always Tsujita LA.
 The Sawtelle staple has lines out the door before noon, so if you can get over there early, you should.
 And then stroll up to the bar and enjoy dip ramen in the company of your favorite person in the world.